 - Build a character sketch of yourself and write a piece about yourself in third person.

 - Collect writing exercises and turn them into journal prompts by making them about you.

 Feel free to share any pieces you write as a result of using these journal prompts.
 You can leave an excerpt or a short piece in the comments or include a link to your blog post.

 Have fun with these journal prompts, and keep writing!

 If you have any journal prompts to share, feel free to post them in the comments.

-Did you enjoy these journal prompts or get any use out of them?
-Do you have any ideas for future prompts?
+Do you have any ideas for journal prompts?
+Questions?
 Share your thoughts by leaving a comment.